sjbylo/ocp-topics/test-secrets/README.md

 able to see the contents of the secrets either in the environment variables or in the volume mounts.
-While the secrets mechanism ensures that the data in the secret is never stored at rest on the node, it is the user’s responsibility to ensure the secrecy of the con‐ tents.
+While the secrets mechanism ensures that the data in the secret is never stored at rest on the node, it is the user’s responsibility to ensure the secrecy of the contents.

 It is recommended that the contents of the secret be encrypted or obfuscated before creation.
 Secrets are stored internally in the etcd